 Ostrołęka C will destroy health

 Experts have estimated that air pollution from the operation of the Ostrołęka C Power Plant could result in around 2 thousand premature deaths, about 620 chronic bronchitis in adults, over 3 thousand cases of bronchitis in children, more than 420 thousand sick days and almost 100 thousand asthma attacks in children.
+Health costs of Ostrołęka C were estimated at up to Euro 690 million.
 The negative consequences of the operation of the Ostrołęka C power plant will be enormous.
 Do we really have to sacrifice so much to further Poland's dependence on coal?